comprowinter/LastLecture/CONTRIBUTING.md

 After you submit a report, please watch it.
 If developers have any problems they might need to ask questions.
 If you are a KGMPA student/alumni and want to submit a pull request for a bug you filed that is fine, but wait a bit to get the green light from a developer before starting so everyone is in the loop.

 ## Feature Requests
 Anyone is more than welcome to drop feature requests in the [issues tab](https://github.com/comprowinter/LastLecture/issues).
 After submitting a request, keep an eye on it.
 A developer might want you to answer questions or maybe even test out your feature to make sure everything works properly.
+There is a template for Feature Requests if you get lost, so don't be afraid to use it.

 Alumni/current students are also more than welcome to submit a pull request for a feature, but be sure to get the green light from a developer before starting.